 Funding for the Science Support program within USFWS has remained essentially flat at \$17.3 million since FY 2018.
-This program provides scientific information needed by USFWS, such as research on conservation of priority species prior to Endangered Species Act listing, the impacts of energy production on wildlife, and best management practices for combating invasive species, and needs to be robustly funded.
-We request that Science Support be funded at \$20 million in FY 2022.
+The program is slated to receive \$23 million in FY 2022, \$13 million below the level requested by President Biden.
+The Science Support program provides scientific information needed by USFWS, such as research on conservation of priority species prior to Endangered Species Act listing, the impacts of energy production on wildlife, and best management practices for combating invasive species, and needs to be robustly funded.

+We request that Science Support be provided at least \$36 million in FY 2023.